saucelabs/sauce-docs/docs/web-apps/live-testing/dev-tools.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Leverage the power of [Chrome DevTools](https://developer.chrome.com/docs/devtools/) and Safari [Web Inspector](https://developer.apple.com/safari/tools/#current) to test your mobile iOS and Android web apps and websites in real-time with our Real Devices cloud.
+Leverage the power of [Chrome DevTools](https://developer.chrome.com/docs/devtools/) and Safari [Web Inspector](https://developer.apple.com/safari/tools/#current) to test your mobile iOS and Android web apps and websites in real time with our Real Devices cloud.

 You can use Dev Tools to: